Elapache98/Elapache98/README.md

-- 👋🏿 Hi, I’m Adé but you can call me Dede
+- 👋🏿 Hi, I’m Adé but you can call me Dede (jk don't)
-- 👀 I’m interested in product design roles; looking to collaborate with companies that create productivity tools that help empower people!
 - 🌱 I’m currently learning more indepth front-end skills ..
 - 📫 How to reach me: adeobayomi@gmail.com
 <!---